Check out our calendar for more information on programs and clubs.

-Knitting Club: Regular twice a month knitting club for people who knit and like to share the craft.
-Meets on the first and third Monday of the month.
+Knitting Club: Regular three times a month knitting club for people who knit and like to share the craft.
+Meets on the first and third Monday of the month at 10 a.m. and the last Tuesday of the month at 6 p.m.
 This is not a class or instruction, just friendly gathering to knit and work on projects.
 Crocheters also welcome.

 Blanketeers: Meets the 1st and 3rd Tuesday of each month.
 They get together to socialize and create blankets of various kinds for Project Linus.
 Project Linus is a volunteer non-profit organization that creates handmade blankets to give to children who are seriously ill, traumatized or otherwise in need of new handmade blankets.
 Project Linus welcomes blankets in all styles, including quilts, tied comforters, fleece blankets, crocheted and knitted afghans.
 No registration needed.
 For more information contact firstname.lastname@example.org or call 717-626-2255.